-As already noted, this result extends Zahl's bound [65] to the case where no restrictions are imposed on the incidence graph (see the remark following Theorem 1.7).
-Zahl's bound is the same as ours, except for the extra factor $n^{\varepsilon}$ in our bound.
+As already noted, this result extends Zahl's bound [69] to the case where no restrictions are imposed on the incidence graph (see the remark following Theorem 1.7).
+Zahl's bound is the same as ours, except for the extra factor n^{ε} in our bound.

-We also note that Theorem 1.12 only applies to s-dimensional families $\mathcal{F}$ , and not to families with k degrees of freedom.
-The main issue here is that in Theorems 1.7 and 1.8 the notion of k degrees of freedom applied to the intersection curves of the surfaces from $\mathcal{F}$ with some constant-degree variety, whereas here it has to hold for the sufaces themselves in the entire three-dimensional space.
+We also note that Theorem 1.12 only applies to s-dimensional families \mathcal{F} , and not to families with k degrees of freedom.
+The main issue here is that in Theorems 1.7 and 1.8, the notion of k degrees of freedom (and that of s-dimensionality) is applied to the intersection curves of the surfaces from \mathcal{F} with some constant-degree variety, whereas here it has to hold for the surfaces themselves in the entire three-dimensional space.
 So far we are lacking a good definition of this notion that will facilitate certain steps in the proof.
-See a discussion of this issue following the proof, in Section 6.
+See a discussion of this issue following the proof, in Section 7.